anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: An organization, no matter how well designed, is only as good as the people who live and work in it.
+Quote: Our passion is our strength.

-By: Dee Hock
+By: Billie Armstrong